Queen Alliquippa: Chronological notes

 An engraving depicting the evening council of George Washington at Fort Necessity.

 In 1752, Conrad Weiser reported visiting Queen Aliquippa, at "Aliquippa's Town" located on the Ohio at the mouth of Chartiers Creek, a tributary of the Ohio River near McKees Rocks and Pittsburgh.
 In January, 1754, George Washington, was sent by Virginia's Lt.
-Governor Dinwiddie to ask the French to leave the Ohio region, and he met with Iroquois leaders at Logstown; whilst there, Washington failed to pay his respects to Queen Aliquippa.
+Governor Dinwiddie to ask the French to leave the Ohio region, and he met with Haudenosaunee leaders at Logstown; whilst there, Washington failed to pay his respects to Queen Aliquippa.
 Washington arrived at the Great Meadows (Fort Necessity) 24 May 1754.
 A Virginia regiment arrived at the Great Meadows with Tanacharison (known as the "Half King") on 9 June 1754.
 Battle of Fort Necessity occurred 3 July 1754.
 On the 4th of July, Washington surrendered to the French and accepted defeat.
 The British troops left Fort Necessity for Wills Creek on the morning of July 4, from there they marched back to Virginia.
 To understand the events of the day, a hearing conducted by Virginia's Lt.
 Governor Dinwiddie was held.

 On August 27, 1754, a deposition was filed by a Captain John B. W. Shaw that stated the Native Americans, including Queen Aliquippa, loyal to the British were going to "Jemmy Arther" for protection.
 "Jemmy Arther" was Aughwick or George Croghan's settlement, just north of the modern-day Shirleysburg.
 In a letter dated 16 August 1754, Croghan wrote to the governor of the province of Pennsylvania that Tanacharison and his fellow Mingo Seneca people had been staying with him at Aughwick since Washington's defeat (Hazard 1897, 140-141).
 Conrad Weiser visited Croghan's homestead at Aughwick on September 3, 1754 to investigate the situation and reported to Governor Hamilton.
 In Wiser's report to the Governor he reported to the Governor that; " ... he had encountered about twenty cabins about Croghan's house, and in them at least 200 Indians, men, women and children ..."
 (Hazard 1878, 149).

 On December 23, 1754, Queen Aliquippa died at Aughwick (Fort Shirley).
 Croghan's blunt journal entry records her death, "Alequeapy, ye old quine is dead.".
 Alliquippa, a Delaware village, was on the farm of William Hartley, Esq., on the east bank of the Raystown branch, near Mt.
 Dallas and the historic village of Bloody Run (Everett, Pennsylvania).
 Tradition says the village, a gap and a hill were all named after Queen Alliquippa, who lived there in her youth, and these names are so given on a map of the Province of 1770.
 A letter written from Alliquippa village on June 17, 1775, at the time some of the Provincial troops were there says: "The Queen Alliquippa, upon the surrender of the unfinished fort at the Forks of the Ohio by Ensign Ward had returned to this place."
 From the expression "had returned" it is fair to infer that she formerly lived there and was subsequently buried there.